zzhangje/MidasTouch-community/README.md

-# Midas Patch
+# Midas Docker

-Midas denotes Monte-Carlo inference over distributions across sliding, performs online global localization of a vision-based touch sensor on an object surface during sliding interactions.
-For details, refer to authors' <a href="https://suddhu.github.io/midastouch-tactile/">website</a> or their <a href="https://openreview.net/forum?id=JWROnOf4w-K">repo</a>.
-This is a patched version, compatible with **Python 3.8 to 3.11**. (`open3d` does not support 3.13, `distutils` does not support 3.12 or above).
+MidasTouch performs online global localization of a vision-based touch sensor on an object surface during sliding interactions using Monte-Carlo inference over distributions.
+For more details, see the authors' <a href="https://suddhu.github.io/midastouch-tactile/">website</a> or their <a href="https://openreview.net/forum?id=JWROnOf4w-K">paper</a>.

+This is a patched version compatible with **Python 3.8 to 3.11** (`open3d` does not support Python 3.13, `distutils` does not support Python 3.12 or above).
+A `Dockerfile` is provided to minimize setup time, including pre-installed dependencies such as MinkowskiEngine.

 <div align="center">
   <img src=".github/power_drill_ycb_slide.png"